vladivolgin/Market/README.md

 ## Security and Privacy

-One of the key features of Market2 is increased attention to security and privacy:
+One of the key features of this app is increased attention to security and privacy:

 - Minimal collection of user data
 - Encryption of messages in chats